ObliObiWan/sky-remote-api/README.md

 Where [ipaddress] is the address of the sky box
 Where [command] is the command from the remote lists

+skyq targets port 5900 and skyhd targets port 49160.

+Most sky q boxes target port 5900 some starting Q060 use the old skyhd port.

+status command will only work on skyq boxes

+Ports required
+3000 tcp
+5900 tcp
+49160 tcp
+9006 tcp

 Remote control commands
 sky power status on off